dtonhofer/prolog_notes/README.md

 # Prolog Notes

-Some notes taken while working on Prolog (most SWI-Prolog)
+Some notes taken while working on Prolog (mostly SWI-Prolog)

 ## A Tradition